 If you know more about Michael Newman's houses, please contact us.

-1974 - The Michael and Tog Newman Residence, 4400 Cold Spring Road, Winston-Salem.
+1974 - The Michael and Tog Newman Residence, 4400 Cold Springs Road, Winston-Salem NC.
 Sold in 1999 to David and Elizabeth Lubin.
-Sold to Italian Joyrneys Inc. Photos by Duffy Healey.
+Photos by Duffy Healey.

 1976 - The Nelson and Gretchen Grice House, 4200 Cold Spring Road, Winston-Salem NC.
 Sold in 2005.
-Renovated, bottom five photos.
+Renovated, photos 4-8.
 Sold in 2009 to John and Holly Tate.
+Sold in 2021 to Nicolas Gonzalez and Jennifer Ford.
 Bottom two photos by Duffy Healey.

 1977 - The Winfield and Mary Blackwell House, 2627 Club Park Road, Winston-Salem NC.
 According to the Blackwells' daughter, Mary Beth Blackwell Chapman, the design was inspired by the book, The House in my Head by Mary Rogers.
 Sold in 1997 to Frederick and Perry Craven.
 Sold in 2021 to Andre and Mary Craig Tennille.